 Here are a few of the best hotels near Keukenhof:

-About 15 minutes drive away, you can also find some nice hotels at the nearby seaside resort Noordwijk.
-We recommend Alexander Hotel.
+About 15 minutes drive from the park, you can also find some nice hotels at the nearby seaside resort Noordwijk.
+We recently stayed at and recommend Alexander Hotel.
+It’s a beautiful modern hotel – one of the nicest in the area.

 So, these are our tips for visiting Keukenhof garden near Amsterdam.